lucacasta01/IS23-AM32/README.md

 In MyShelfie, it manages the inventory of virtual shelves, items, and their properties.
 The Model updates and stores information while ensuring consistency and integrity throughout the game.
 By encapsulating the game's data and operations, the Model simplifies the overall development and maintenance process.

-In our implementation everything revolves around the `Game` class which holds all the information about the current state of the game.
+In our implementation, everything revolves around the `Game` class which holds all the information about the current state of the game.
 This class also provides all the necessary methods to easily update its state.
-At any point a `Game` object may be read by a controller and reconstruct the entire player view.
+At any point, a `Game` object may be read by a controller and reconstruct the entire player view.

 ### View